Go Ad-Free

 Margarine vs. Butter:

 Before the century closed, nutrition science had found that margarine with its trans fats was actually causing more harm than butter.
 But health professionals have been reluctant to give up on fat as a dietary demon.
-That is why low-fat products like skim milk and non-fat yogurt dominate the dairy case.
+That might be why low-fat products like skim milk and non-fat yogurt dominate the dairy case in most groceries.
 The American Heart Association still advises patients to limit saturated fat and select skim and low-fat dairy products.

 EPIC Research Has Us Rethinking Heart-Healthy Nutrition: